 - Students should work on a layout for the images and then think about bits of found objects: leaves, seeds, bits of string, plastic, or metal.
 Hair, glitter, and different colors of tape or paper add texture and color.

 - Once students have made their decisions about layout, instruct them to begin the process of affixing the images and objects they've chosen.
 Proceed until all articles are glued to the paper.

 - Once the collages have dried, students can also draw on or write in any text that they think fits into the collage.

-- Collages are now ready to hang in class!
+- The collages are now ready to hang in class!

-Variation: The activity above is geared toward horizontal collages, on paper.
-Depending on the interests of the class, these collages can be created in three dimensions as well: in shoe boxes as dioramas, or on wire hangers as mobiles.
+Variations: The activity above is geared toward horizontal collages assembled on paper.
+Depending on the interests of the class, these collages can be created in three dimensions as well: in shoe boxes as dioramas or on wire hangers as mobiles.
 The only additional supplies would be the shoe box for dioramas or wire hangers for mobile support, as well as string and additional cardboard for the hanging images of the mobile.